Ocean-kang/RaVL/README.md

 ![Overview](assets/img.png "")

 ## 🧵 What is RaVL?
 Fine-tuned vision-language models (VLMs) often capture spurious correlations between image features and textual attributes, resulting in degraded zero-shot performance at test time.
-We introduce **RaVL**, which can analyze a VLM and identify specific image features that the model has learned to spurious correlate with a textual attribute.
+We introduce **RaVL**, which can analyze a VLM and identify specific image features that the model has learned to spuriously correlate with a textual attribute.

 For additional details, please refer to our [paper](https://arxiv.org/abs/2411.04097), our [demo notebook](https://github.com/Stanford-AIMI/RaVL/blob/master/demo_mnist.ipynb), and the documentation below.